wjohnson85/will-blog-2/_posts/2020-01-15-make-your-first-rails-resource.md

 "/users/1/edit" this is the pages to edit the user with the id of 1

 That's how you create a Ruby on Rails resource using scaffolding.
 Also, usually scaffolding is not used by developers in production apps.
-They usually make custom resouces on their own.
+They usually make custom resources on their own.
 Scaffolding is good for learning and get something running fast.